FOCUS-Barrick Gold forges ahead on Papua New Guinea mine in face of local backlash

 By Jeff Lewis and Melanie Burton

-TORONTO/MELBOURNE, Jan 16 (Reuters) - Barrick Gold Corp ABX.TO, GOLD.N is set to elevate its troubled Papua New Guinea mine to its top-tier assets, despite landowner and government demands to cede a larger stake and deteriorating security at the joint venture with China's Zijin Mining 601899.SS
+MELBOURNE, Jan 16 (Reuters) - Barrick Gold Corp ABX.TO, GOLD.N is set to elevate its troubled Papua New Guinea mine to its top-tier assets, despite landowner and government demands to cede a larger stake and deteriorating security at the joint venture with China's Zijin Mining 601899.SS.

 With a 20-year lease renewal application in the balance, Barrick has faced backlash from Papua New Guinea (PNG) landowners and residents.
 Critics say the Porgera mine has polluted the water supply and created other environmental and social problems, with minimal economic returns for locals.